tracim/tracim/tools_docker/README.md

 Ex: `docker build --build-arg TAG="release_02.00.00" -t algoo/tracim:release_02.00.00 .`

+By default, the Docker image is built from the main repository of Tracim.
+To clone Tracim from another repository, use the REPO argument.
+Don't forget to set a suitable image name.

+Ex: `docker build --build-arg REPO=~/repos/tracim/.git -t algoo/tracim:localrepo .`

 ⚠ **Its not possible to build image with ARG TAG and ARG BRANCH in same time.**